-When making a lump sum withdrawal you can choose which Fund(s) to deduct your money from.
-You can also choose to withdraw your funds on a proportional basis, where the withdrawal is made proportionally based on which Fund(s) you are invested in.
-For example, if you have 50% of your investment in the Cash Fund and 50% in the Balanced Fund, a \$1,000 withdrawal would take \$500 from each Fund.
+When making a lump sum withdrawal you can choose which fund to deduct your money from.
+You can also choose to withdraw your funds on a proportional basis, where the withdrawal is made proportionally based on the fund you are invested in.
+For example, if you have 50% of your investment in the Cash Fund and 50% in the Balanced Fund, a \$1,000 withdrawal would take \$500 from each fund.